 Effective December 1, 2016, the Department of Labor (DOL)’s new regulations regarding when an employee may be considered “exempt” (not eligible for overtime) under the Fair Labor Standards Act (FLSA) take effect.
 These new regulations dramatically raise the annual wage threshold for employees who could be classified as exempt from $23,000 to $47,476.
 In other words, unless the employee is paid $47,476 or more, the employee may not be salaried regardless of their title or duties, and must be paid overtime for all hours worked over 40 each week.
 These changes have a significant impact on various employment scenarios, including many nanny share agreements.

-Most Nannies do not meet the White Collar criteria
+Most Nannies Do Not Meet the White Collar Criteria

 These new rules will have little direct effect on domestic employers as most nannies, housekeepers and other domestic employees do not meet the “white collar” criteria to be classified as exempt from the FLSA’s overtime rules regardless of salary level; however, a personal assistant, or the head of staff employed in a household that has multiple domestic employees (think “Mr. Carson” of Downton Abbey), might still qualify as exempt depending upon their specific duties, and provided they are paid $47,476 or more after December 1, 2016.

 A growing trend for in-home childcare is the nanny share.
-While arrangements can differ, a nanny share typically involves two families employing one nanny to care for their children, and share the cost of the nanny’s salary.
+While arrangements can differ, a nanny share typically involves two families employing one nanny to care for their children and share the cost of the nanny’s salary.
 A nanny share has many advantages, including providing two (or more) families the ability to provide in-home care for their children which they might otherwise not be able to afford on their own.

 From a payroll tax standpoint, the IRS makes no provision for two (or more) household employers to jointly employ one person and “share” employer tax liability with another family.
-Generally speaking, if a nanny is watching the children of two or more families together, all families are separately employing that one nanny, and each family (employer) is responsible for their respective share of the employee’s pay and withheld taxes.
+Generally speaking, if a nanny is watching the children of two or more families together, all families are separately employing that one nanny and each family (employer) is responsible for their respective share of the employee’s pay and withheld taxes.

-Failing to Account for OT can be Costly for Employers
+Failing to Account for OT Can Be Costly for Employers

 Although each family in a nanny share arrangement may only be paying their respective share of the nanny’s pay each week, failing to account properly for overtime is a common, and can be a costly, mistake for these families.
 A nanny employed in a nanny share arrangement should still be paid one and one-half her normal hourly rate for all hours worked over 40 in any one week.
 As the DOL’s new overtime regulations make clear, the government is keen on expanding the number of employees who are entitled to overtime pay.
 So while families in a nanny share may be considered separate employers by the IRS when it comes to their obligations to withhold and pay payroll taxes, it is likely the DOL would frown upon any effort by families to use a nanny share arrangement to avoid paying overtime to a nanny who worked more than 40 hours in a week, and consider the families the “joint” employer of the nanny for FLSA purposes.
 In other words, if a nanny works 50 hours each week for two families in a nanny share arrangement, with each family paying for 25 hours of her time and withholding taxes on that basis, each family should pay 20 hours at the nanny’s regular rate and pay her 5 hours at the time and a half rate.
 If the hours worked over 40 are attributable to just one family, then that family should pay all those extra hours at time and one-half.